- JWST Cycle 1 Proposal Opportunities

 Note that this action increases the number of exposures.
 Generally, there will be one nod position per slitlet shutter.
 In the 5-shutter slitlet, there is also the possibility of only 3 exposures, with nod positions in the central, uppermost and lowest shutters only.
 This option, called exposures per configuration is visible only when the 5 Shutter Slitlet and the Nod in slitlet options are selected.

-For each new Fixed or Flexible Dither that is added, a new primary pointing will result, along with an associated MSA configuration.
+For each new dither that is added to the Pattern table in APT, a new primary pointing will result, along with an associated MSA configuration.
 This will result in an additional exposure (or set of nodded exposures).
 The number of (MSA) configurations needed to execute the entire set of dithers is computed and displayed beneath the table of dithers shown in the GUI.

 This dither pattern consists of offsets in the dispersion direction and/or in the cross-dispersion direction.
-There is no limit to the size of the dither that may be specified, but larger dithers may naturally result in some loss of targets that can be observed at both pointings simply due to diminished areal overlap of sources in the quadrants at very disparate pointings.
+There is no limit to the size of the dither that may be specified, but larger dithers may naturally result in some loss of targets due to diminished areal overlap of sources in the quadrants at very large separations.

 To create a pattern, simply click the ADD button and define the offsets.
 Offsets are in units of micro shutters.
 Figure 5 shows the default parameter values when the window is opened for the first time.